lurumad/lurumad/README.md

      \$$   \$$  \$$$$$$$ \$$ \$$  \$$$$$$        \$$      \$$  \$$$$$$  \$$       \$$  \$$$$$$$ \$$

 :godmode: My name is Luis Ruiz.
-I'm a Lead Developer at [Plain Concepts](https://www.plainconcepts.com/) author and speaker based in Madrid, Spain.
+I'm a Principal Software Engineer at [Eventbrite](https://www.evenbrite.com/) author and speaker based in Madrid, Spain.

 💻 I'm member of [Xabaril](https://github.com/Xabaril) a group of developers who build and maintain open source software for .NET ecosystem.
-My code is mainly focus in Microsoft Technologies and deployed to the ☁️ (Amazon, Azure & GPC).
+My code is mainly focus in Microsoft Technologies but currently I'm working with Python, Java and Kotlin and deployed to the ☁️ (AWS & Azure).

 📫 You can reach me: